andremano/online-core/docs/source/change-detection.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `change_detection.zip <data_change_detection_>`_ which you can download from CANVAS.
+   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `change_detection.zip <data_change_detection_>`.
 When you unzip the dataset, you  will find several folders containing the following files:

       +  ``vegetation.img`` - time series for the presence of vegetation in the Hamoun wetlands.